alex-alfaro/aiven-kafka-quickstart-tensorflow/README.md

 You should see an spike in resources consumption every time you execute the function mentioned in 3.

-> Note: Observability in distributed systems is extremely important to know how your system is performing in overall as well as to find optimization opportunities or resolve issues.
+> Note: Observability in distributed systems is extremely important to know how your system is performing in overall, as well as to find optimization opportunities or resolve issues.

 ## UNDER THE HOOD